 Chilean mine accident

 Another mine in Atacama desert is the Copiapó mine, which is a gold and cobber mine.
 Back in 2010, a major accident happened in this mine.
-Due to tectonic movements in the subsurface the mine collapsed and as a result 33 mining workers were captured approximately 700 meters below the surface.
+Due to tectonic movements in the subsurface the mine collapsed and as a result 33 mining workers were captured about 700 m below the surface.
 Miraculously, they all survived 69 days within the mine which is a world record.

 In Atacama Desert Chile, the composition of the sand is very similar to the sand found on Mars.
 Therefore, Atacama is an important site for scientists who want to simulated the physical conditions on Mars.
 The scientists are also interested in the huge meteor crater of Monturaqui, which has a diameter of 370 meter.
 More than 25 different types of iron meteorites have been found in Atacama.
 Due to the arid climate conditions and the common exploration geology, Atacama desert Chile is a favorable site for hunting meteorites.